-The Advisory Committee on Immunization Practices (CDC ACIP) met on September 22 and shared the latest data on vaccine safety and efficacy.
-At the August 30 meeting, Dr. Sara Oliver said, "Since the introduction of the Delta variant, VE (vaccination efficacy) against infection ranges from 39 to 84%.
-VE against hospitalization, though, remains high from 75% to 95%.
-All vaccines remain effective in preventing hospitalization and severe disease.
+The Advisory Committee on Immunization Practices (CDC ACIP) met on August 30 and shared the latest data on vaccine safety and efficacy.
+"Since the introduction of the Delta variant, VE (vaccination efficacy) against infection ranges from 39 to 84%.
+VE against hospitalization, though, remains high from 75% to 95%," Dr. Sara Oliver said at the meeting.
+"All vaccines remain effective in preventing hospitalization and severe disease.
 But they may be less effective in preventing infection and mild illness recently."